 These attacks have been met not with outrage but with complacency, even by those who witness them.
 Why, when a student was spat at on the tube and cried out for help did no one come to her aid?
 Perhaps it is out of fear of infection, as cited by the bystanders who refused to give a Chinese man life-saving CPR in Sydney.
 Or perhaps it is from fear of the sort of violent retaliation faced by Meera Solanki, a woman punched in the face after confronting the man who told her Chinese friend to “"take your f***ing coronavirus and take it back home”.
 The incident resulted in her hospitalisation and an obliged week off work.
 The message behind this apathy rings clear: Asians are dangerous, and so is helping them.

-"There were 267 anti-Asian hate crimes in the UK between January and March, which is already 70% of the total last year."
+"There were 267 anti-Asian hate crimes in the UK between January and March, which is already 70% of the total in 2019."

-There were 267 anti-Asian hate crimes in the UK between January and March, which is already 70% of the total last year.
+There were 267 anti-Asian hate crimes in the UK between January and March 2020, which is already 70% of the total in 2019.
 With Asians, specifically Chinese groups, being less likely to report hate-crimes, the number could be much higher, and that is to say nothing of the non-violent but nonetheless damaging feelings of anxiety and fear.